Genetic Engineering of Mammalian Stem Cells

 11-23 April 2016

 Wellcome Trust Genome Campus, Hinxton, Cambridge

-The informatics underlying the visualization and interpretation of gene structures will be presented focusing on the practical design of gene targeting strategies.
-Students will also develop their own CRISPR-mediated gene targeting designs using web-based tools and learn how to exploit the public IKMC/IMPC mouse gene targeting/phenotyping resources.
+The visualization and interpretation of gene models will be presented focusing on the practical design of gene targeting strategies.
+Students will also develop their own CRISPR-mediated gene targeting designs using web-based tools and learn how to exploit the public IMPC mouse gene targeting/phenotyping resources.